The leap from Scientist to Muralist

 There were doubts.
 A lot.
 From my peers, family and friends, and myself.
 The whole year was an exciting and scary mix of faking it until I made it—declaring I was a muralist again and again, even when my portfolio didn’t feel strong enough to prove it.
 Every mural job came with a new set of challenges, and I never went in knowing for sure that I could pull it off.
 But each time, I surprised myself.
 I learned so much, was humbled many times, and became my biggest advocate.
 Trusting myself and my abilities is still something I’m working on, but as of yet every time I bet on myself it pays off.

-Reflections on the Year
+Reflections from Year 1

 What I do for work has become one of the hardest questions.
 “Muralist, aquafit instructor, swim trainer, suite attendant” is not the response I ever expected to give.
 Balancing multiple roles, from teaching and training at the gym to painting murals, has created an unconventional but fulfilling lifestyle that fits me.